From Braces to Hecke algebras & Quantum Groups: Novel class of quantum integrable systems associated symmetries

 \subsection{Acknowledgments}

 We are indebted to Robert Weston for illuminating discussions.
 AS thanks Robert Weston for explaining to her several topics from quantum integrable systems.
 We also thank Vincent Caudrelier, Ferran Ced{\' o}, Eric Jespers, Jan Okni{\' n}ski and Michael West for useful suggestions on the manuscript.
 AD acknowledges support from the EPSRC research grant EP/R009465/1, AS acknowledges support from the EPSRC programme grant EP/R034826/1.
+The authors also acknowledge support from the EPSRC research grant EP/V008129/1.